sdillard/MMM-RSS-FEED/README.md

 # MMM-RSS-FEED
 Display any RSS feed on your MagicMirror.

+NOTE: This is a fork of the original.
+I might completely rework it but not sure if I will have the time.
+I'm not paying attention to pull requests right now, so please save your time; once I am reasonably happy with it I might publish as another name (with thanks to the original author, of course).

 [![Preview](https://s28.postimg.org/v6uhxrhbx/github.gif)](https://postimg.org/image/vjlw3xzll/)
 Word of the day RSS feed (red border is edit added)
 ## Installing the module